coderip321/Responsive-Website/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU GENERAL PUBLIC (LICENSE).
 Feel free to use, modify, and distribute the code for personal or commercial purposes.